 Colours and shapes

-You can find Limonium in the wild in the Mediterranean region.
-The name Limonium comes from Leimon (Greek) and means pasture.
-The plant grows mainly by the sea, so in a salty pasture.
-You can also find the flower under the name Statice or Sea Lavender.
+Limonium grows in the wild in the Mediterranean, mainly by the sea.
+The name Limonium comes from the Green work Leimon, meaning pasture.
+You can also find the flower under the name statice or sea lavender.